-In July 2020, the VRE Operations Board authorized the Acting Chief Executive Officer to execute a contract with Svanaco, Inc. (DBA Americaneagle.com) of Des Plaines, Illinois for Mobile Ticketing Services in the amount of \$988,630, plus a 10 percent contingency of \$98,863, for a total amount not to exceed \$1,087,493, for a base year and five option years, with the Chief Executive Officer exercising the option years at his discretion.
-This will replace VRE's existing mobile ticketing solution.
+In July 2021, the VRE Operations Board authorized the Chief Executive Officer to execute a contract with UTCRAS, LLC of Morton, Pennsylvania, for Rehabilitation of Wheelsets and Traction Motor Assemblies in the amount of \$2,949,765, plus a 10 percent contingency of \$294,977, for a total amount not to exceed \$3,244,742.
+The contract will be for a base year and four option years, with the Chief Executive Officer exercising the option years at his discretion.